 03.01 Nuclear power plant licensed operator control room staffing is discussed in 10 CFR 50.54(m).
 It is recommended during the licensee’s transition from licensed operators to replacement licensed operators that 24-hour site coverage be used (i.e., continuous control room observation).
 When the transition has been completed, an augmented site coverage schedule should then be established to monitor control room activities, plant operations, and shift turnovers.
 The Senior Resident Inspector should be assigned to oversee the onsite activities and continue with baseline inspections.
 These actions, however, are left to the discretion of regional management.
 If the licensee demonstrates the emergency plan implementation prior to, or during the strike/lockout, the inspectors shall observe activities in all emergency response facilities.
 This may require additional regional resources to complete.
 No specific guidance is provided for fuel facilities other than that contained in the approved license application.

-03.02 The inspector should review procedure changes made during the strike/lockout for procedures used in selected baseline samples of maintenance, surveillance, and operations activities.
+03.02 The inspector should review a sample of procedure changes made during the strike/lockout for procedures used in selected baseline samples of maintenance, surveillance, and operations activities.
 The inspector should determine the effect of changes on plant safety.
 The inspector should verify that licensee management reviewed and approved the changes.

 03.03 The inspector should evaluate the ability of plant personnel to continue to function effectively under existing working conditions.
 The inspector should look for indications of fatigue that might affect the continued safe operation of the plant.
 Recognizing that this area is very subjective, the inspector should find clear evidence of an effect on safety before raising this as an issue with plant management.